Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 The Stunt Effects should be treated as examples, not an exhausted list.

-*The Night Caste crashes through the window, barrelling into the Ogre, forcing it to stumble back from the blow.*
+> *The Night Caste crashes through the window, barrelling into the Ogre, forcing it to stumble back from the blow.*
+>

-Here, the Player is stunting a \[Dexterity + Athletics\] Maneuver with a Knockback effect.
+> Here, the Player is stunting a \[Dexterity + Athletics\] Maneuver with a Knockback effect.
 They have 10 dice, (+2 from the stunt), and roll 5 Successes.

-They immediately gain 5 Impulse for their Maneuver, regardless.
+> They immediately gain 5 Impulse for their Maneuver, regardless.
 Then, (since this is a Knockback), they compare their 5 Successes against the Ogre’s DV (4).
 The Ogre is knocked back as desired.

 <table>
 <tbody>
 <tr class="odd">
-<td><p><strong>Charms, Stunts and Maneuvers</strong></p>
+<td><p>Charms, Stunts and Maneuvers</p>
 <p>There are some Charms that have the same effects as Maneuver Stunts.
 If a character chooses the same stunt effect as a charm, the effect can be doubled—whether it be in magnitude of the effect, duration, or other methodology.</p></td>
 </tr>
 </tbody>